0xParcival/Lunku-AI/README.md

-# Lunku AI Bot </PYTHON/>
+# Sample Python Discord Image Generator Bot </PYTHON/>

 ## Description

-   Lunku AI Bot is used in Discord for Image Generation using Pordia AI'
+   Sample Python Discord Image Generator Bot is used in Discord for Image Generation using Pordia AI'

 ## Requirmemts